 In the recent development in the law, it imposed a ban on agents hired by a landlord from accepting the fee.
 Instead, the order said, the landlord should be asked to pay the broker’s commission.

-According to the law, a landlord’s agent is defined as a listing agent of the landlord or an agent who works with a listing agent.
+According to the law, a landlord’s agent is defined as a landlord’s listing agent or an agent who works with a listing agent.
 Who serves s a broker’s agent to find a potential tenant.

 But there is a lot of grey area in the discussion following the law.
-It is still a matter of confusion that how DOC will define the term here.
+It is still a matter of confusion how DOC will define the term here.
 It was seen that when the new guidance came in the market, agents insisted tenants sign a form that says they represent them: tenants.
-That form would give agents the legal ground to collect the fee from them.
+That form would give agents the legal ground to collect the fee.

 Though the laws were implemented the restraining orders from the court have effectively stopped the implementation of new guidelines.
 Meanwhile, if you are looking to find an apartment with the help of a real estate agent.
 You are supposed to pay the commission.